HP-UX 10 on PA-RISC

 - HP-UX server support matrix (HP-UX 11.x support for servers) Hewlett-Packard Enterprise (2024)

-- HP-UX update matrix archive.org (HP-UX 10.20 and 11.x support for workstations) Hewlett-Packard Development Company (2003: accessed March 2009)
+- HP-UX update matrix (HP-UX 10.20 and 11.x support for workstations) Hewlett-Packard Development Company (2003: accessed March 2009) archive.org

-- HP-UX version and server model support matrix archive.org (HP-UX 11 support for servers) Hewlett-Packard Company (2001: accessed April 2009)
+- HP-UX version and server model support matrix (HP-UX 11 support for servers) Hewlett-Packard Company (2001: accessed April 2009) archive.org

 - docs.hp.com - Technical documentation, good entry to HP-UX documentation archive.org